Commercial Property Appeals in 2018

 CSG Real Estate Property Tax Alert

-On or before February 1, 20182018, the tax assessor for each taxing district issues a postcard "Notice of Assessment," which lists, among other information, the property assessment for 20187.
-It is important to understand that, unless there has been a district-wide revaluation, that "assessed" value is not necessarily the "market value" claimed by the municipality through the assessment.
+On or before February 1, 2018, the tax assessor for each taxing district issues a postcard "Notice of Assessment" which lists, among other information, the property assessment for 2018.
+It is important to understand that, unless there has been a district-wide revaluation, "assessed" value is not necessarily the "market value" claimed by the municipality through the assessment.
 Rather, the municipality must defend the "imputed" or "equalized" value of the property, which takes into account the average assessment in the district as a percentage of the average usable sale in the district.
-This “equalized” value is often higher than the assessment and is the actual value to be used inanalyzed in determining testing whether the property is fairly assessed.
+This “equalized” value is often higher than the assessment and is the actual value to be analyzed in determining whether the property is fairly assessed.

-An appeal of a 20187 assessment must be filed on or before April 1, 20187.
-All appeals may be made initially to the County Board of Taxation, but if the assessment (not the equalizedmarket value) exceeds $1,000,000, then the appeal may be made directly to the New Jersey Tax Court.
-Direct appeals to the Tax Court must also be made by April 1, 20187.
+An appeal of a 2018 assessment must be filed on or before April 1, 2018.
+All appeals may be made initially to the County Board of Taxation, but if the assessment (not the equalized value) exceeds $1,000,000, then the appeal may be made directly to the New Jersey Tax Court.
+Direct appeals to the Tax Court must also be made by April 1, 2018.
 The only exception to the April deadline is if the municipality has performed a district-wide revaluation or reassessment in which case the deadline is May 1, 2018.